-This webinar will take place on September 10, 2019 from 10:00 -11:15am EDT / 2:00-3:15pm GMT.
-This is the second in a three-part webinar series that runs alongside the Community Health Academy's leadership course on the edX platform, Strengthening Community Health Worker Programs to Deliver Primary Health Care.
+This webinar will take place on December 4th, 2019 from 12:00 - 1:15pm EDT / 5:00 PM - 6:15pm GMT.
+This is the third in a three-part webinar series that runs alongside the Community Health Academy's leadership course on the edX platform, Strengthening Community Health Worker Programs to Deliver Primary Health Care.

 About this Webinar Series